-THIS MANAGEMENT INFORMATION CIRCULAR ("CIRCULAR") IS FURNISHED IN CONNECTION WITH THE SOLICITATION BY THE MANAGEMENT OF WABI EXPLORATION INC. (the "Company") of proxies to be used at the annual meeting of shareholders of the Company to be held on Friday, December 11, 2015 at 365 Bay Street, Suite 400, Toronto, Ontario M5H 2V1 at the hour of 9:00 a.m.
-(Eastern time), and at any adjournment or postponement thereof (the "Meeting") for purposes enclosed notice the set out in the of meeting (the "Notice").
+THIS MANAGEMENT INFORMATION CIRCULAR IS FURNISHED IN CONNECTION WITH THE SOLICITATION BY THE MANAGEMENT OF WABI EXPLORATION INC. (the "Company") of proxies to be used at the annual meeting of shareholders of the Company to be held on Monday, October 31, 2016 at Suite 400, 365 Bay Street, Toronto, Ontario M5H 2V1 at 9:30 a.m.
+(Eastern time), and at any adjournment or postponement thereof (the "Meeting") for the purposes set out in the accompanying notice of meeting (the "Notice").
 Although it is expected that the solicitation of proxies will be primarily by mail, proxies may also be solicited personally or by telephone, facsimile or other proxy solicitation services.
-In accordance with National Instrument 54-101 -Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), arrangements have been made with brokerage houses and clearing agencies, custodians, nominees, fiduciaries or other intermediaries to send the Company's proxy solicitation materials (the "Meeting Materials") to the beneficial owners of the common shares of the Company (the "Common Shares") held of record by such parties.
+In accordance with National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), arrangements have been made with brokerage houses and clearing agencies, custodians, nominees, fiduciaries or other intermediaries to send the Notice, this management information circular ("Circular"), the annual financial statements of the Company for the financial year ended April 30, 2016 and related management's discussion and analysis and other meeting materials, if applicable (collectively the "Meeting Materials") to the beneficial owners of the common shares of the Company (the "Common Shares") held of record by such parties.
 The Company may reimburse such parties for reasonable fees and disbursements incurred by them in doing so.
 The costs of the solicitation of proxies will be borne by the Company.
 The Company may also retain, and pay a fee to, one or more professional proxy solicitation firms to solicit proxies from the shareholders of the Company in favour of the matters set forth in the Notice.